AdaptiveCpp/featuresupport/README.md

 # hipSYCL feature support

+This page summarizes the state of SYCL feature support in the current `develop` branch of hipSYCL.
+Features that are supported are listed with a link to the pull request where they have been merged.

 ## SYCL 1.2.1 features
 (This list is incomplete and only contains features that are known to be problematic)